 If data volume grows beyond what can be handled by a single shard running on a single node, then the Replica Set has to be converted into a Sharded Cluster where multiple Replica Sets can be managed as a more unified unit.
 This conversion also comes with the addition of MongoDB Config Servers as the metadata store and cluster coordinator.
 In contrast, YugabyteDB functions in a fully sharded mode by default and hence can be horizontally scaled to large number of nodes much more easily than MongoDB.
 Note that a single YB-TServer manages multiple shards (aka tablets) where as a single mongod daemon is responsible for only one shard.
 This leads to significantly better CPU and memory utilization in YugabyteDB compared to MongoDB especially for the common case of uneven traffic distribution across shards.

-As a single node RDBMS, PostgreSQL is a strong contender for powering small scale business-critical apps.
-However, when the rigidity of relational schema modeling and/or the lack of automatic failover becomes a concern, developers tend to gravitate towards MongoDB.
-MongoDB works fine in the context of a single Replica Set as long as horizontal write scalability with low read latency is not the top priority.
+As a single-node RDBMS, PostgreSQL is a strong contender for powering small-scale, business-critical apps.
+However, when the rigidity of relational schema modeling and/or the lack of automatic failover becomes a concern, developers tend to gravitate toward MongoDB.
+MongoDB works fine in the context of a single replica set as long as horizontal write scalability with low read latency is not the top priority.
 If that becomes a priority then developers have no choice but to look for an alternative.
-As a PostgreSQL-compatible high-performance distributed SQL database, YugabyteDB is such an alternative.
+As a PostgreSQL-compatible high-performance distributed SQL database, YugabyteDB is that alternative.

-In this post, we reviewed the building blocks of YugabyteDB and mapped them to the corresponding concepts (if any) in PostgreSQL and MongoDB.
-In the next post of this series, we deep dive into the high availability and ACID transactions architecture of the three databases.
+- Check out our next post of this series, where we deep dive into the high availability and ACID transactions architecture of the three databases.